Yes, paperless LOLER records are legally valid. Here is why.

 Choose software that works offline

-Most LOLER inspections happen in places with poor signal — inside steel structures, underground, remote sites.
+Most LOLER thorough examinations happen in places with poor signal: inside steel structures, underground, remote industrial sites.
 Any software that requires a live internet connection for on-site use is not fit for purpose.
 Confirm offline capability before committing.

 3